saeid93/computer-science-reading-group/README.md

-This repo contains information about a series of live coding sessions/talks\
-Sessoins are in Farsi/Persian\
+This repo contains information about a series of sessions about broad topics in computer science Sessoins are in Farsi/Persian\
 Interested in joining? send me an email s.ghafouri@qmul.ac.uk